-A season where Man Utd didn’t just win the main domestic double but also won the Champions League to complete a fabulous treble.
-This time, it would be Man Utd who pipped Arsenal to the title, again with only 1 point in it.
+A season where Man Utd didn’t just win the main domestic double – but also won the Champions League to complete a fabulous first treble.
+This time, it would be Man Utd who pipped Arsenal to the title, again with only one point in it.

-Chelsea wasn’t far behind in 3rd, only 4 points off the top.
+Chelsea wasn’t far behind in 3rd, only four points off the top.
 The duo of Dwight Yorke and Andy Cole worked wonders for Sir Alex, with Yorke scoring 18 while Cole hit 17.

-Man Utd would go on to beat Bayern Munich in the Champions League final just a week later to complete the historic treble that is yet to be replicated.
+Man Utd would go on to beat Bayern Munich in the Champions League final just a week later to complete the historic treble that is yet to be repeated.

 Arsenal became the second team to win the double three times, just a couple of years after Manchester United made history.
 This time, Arsenal finished 7 points clear of Liverpool, and it was Thierry Henry who bagged most of the goals for The Gunners, scoring 24 goals.